Frequently Asked Questions

 Q: How frequently is the JEI published?

-Additionally, the JEI publishes a variety of manuscript types on an “open submission” basis; if accepted, these manuscripts will be published independent of a regular issue.
-Those interested in contributing should submit their work to email@example.com.
+A. Regular issues are published at least annually.
+Additionally, the JEI publishes a variety of manuscript types on an “open submission” basis; if accepted, these manuscripts will be published independently of a regular issue.
+Those interested in contributing should submit their work to submissions[at]thejei[.]com.

 Q: Will the JEI accept stand-alone submissions on an ad hoc basis?